Shaheen Bagh

-Shaheen Bagh is a neighbourhood in the South Delhi district of Delhi, India.
+Shaheen Bagh is a neighbourhood in the South East Delhi district of Delhi, India.
 It is on the U.P border and southernmost colony of the Okhla (Jamia Nagar) area, situated along the banks of the Yamuna.
 The locality is known for being the site of gathering for the protest against the Citizenship (Amendment) Act (CAA), National Register of Citizens (NRC) and National Population Register (NPR).
+Shaheen Bagh is recognized as one of the areas in Delhi with a significant Muslim population.

 Etymology

 Shaheen Bagh is named after the Shaheen falcon, with Shaheen itself being a Persian word.
 The name was chosen from a poem of Allama Iqbal's (Muhammad Iqbal) called Bal-e-Jibril (Gabriel's Wing).
 The area started to be populated in the early to mid 1980s.